Yarun, Ukraine

-Yarunʹ (Ukrainian: Ярунь, Polish: Jaruń) is a village in Zviahel Raion (formerly - Novohrad-Volynsky raion), Zhytomyr Oblast, Ukraine.
+Yarun (Ярунь; Jaruń) is a village in Zviahel Raion, Zhytomyr Oblast, Ukraine.

 The village is located approximately 247 km west of Kyiv and 105 km northwest of Zhytomyr.

-Yarun' is a center of the Yarun' territorial community (hromada).
+Yarun is a center of the Yarun rural hromada, one of the hromadas of Ukraine.

 History

 Archaeological findings show that the area has been inhabited since the Late Paleolithic period (approximately 15,000 years ago).
 In the Pasika area, where forests once grew on the hills and where the Tsarem River (58 km long) winds between high banks, as well as in the lands of Yarun, stone axes, knives, and hammers have been found.

 The region of Yarun was rich in deposits of granite, peat, and sand.
 Forests full of game attracted hunters, while the meadows and rivers drew nomadic herders, and the fertile lands drew farmers.
 This is evidenced by burial mounds from the 4th–3rd centuries BCE discovered in the Pasika area.

-The origin of the village name Yarun' has not been definitively established.
+The origin of the village name Yarun has not been definitively established.
 One version suggests that, since the riverbeds running through the village are deep and resemble ravines ("yar", "яр" in Ukrainian), this may have given rise to the name of the settlement.

 However, in ancient records the village was referred to as "Yarun estate" (Ярунское имение), which allows the assumption that it may have been founded by someone named Yarun, whose identity is now unknown to us.
 A Kyiv boyar named Yarun, brother of Konstantyn Vasylovych, died in battle against the Polovtsians in the year 1170.

 In the princely era, local military leadership was entrusted to a tysyatsky — a commander who organized local militias.
 Historical records mention the tysyatsky Yarun of Peremyshl (1213), and David Yarunovych, a tysyatsky of Kyiv, who "with the boyars chased the Polovtsians (Kipchaks) and defeated them".

 In the 13th century, following the Batu Khan invasion, some villages and towns along the Sluch River made agreements with the Tatars.
 A. Polishchuk, in the newspaper Lesyn Krai (No. 54, 1997), wrote that local residents told him the village was once owned by a Tatar leader during ancient times, and possibly by a man named Yarun who served under the Tatars and gave his name to the settlement.